timshannon/tech.townsourced.com/content/post/when-naming-is-important-and-when-its-not.md

 realized we weren't on the same page yet, we decided to quick sketch out the process on a whiteboard.

 Now, I'm not the most artistic individual.
 In fact, even saying that I'm "not artistic" is being *so* generous as to be absurd.
-In truth, I couldn't draw a straight line to save life, and even when I'm writing notes down on paper (instead of on a keyboard), I find myself getting impatient with the speed at which I can get ideas down, and frustrated with the fact that I can barely read what I've just written.
+In truth, I couldn't draw a straight line to save my life, and even when I'm writing notes down on paper (instead of with a keyboard), I find myself getting impatient with the speed at which I can get ideas down, and frustrated with the fact that I can barely read what I've just written.

 All of this goes to the point that when I whiteboard something it's more than a bit of a mess.
 It's a collection of